If you’re looking to learn to advertise on Google, then look no further.

 Don’t fill the page with pop-ups or anything else which could make the landing page visually unappealing.

 Once your ad has been written you can set a budget and maximum Cost-Per-Click (CPC).

-Your budget is the maximum amount that the account or campaign can spend either in total or per day.
+Your budget is the amount that your account or campaign can spend either in total or per day.
 How much you are willing to pay depends on a variety of factors.
 Such as your income/profit margin and how much you believe in online advertising.

 Track Your Leads